NeCTAR-RC/nectar-training/package09/sections/cleanup.markdown

 Deleting your instance or volume and thereby freeing up resources for others is also called *terminating* your instance or volume.
 This can be done easily in the Dashboard.

 To terminate an instance, first make sure you have securely erased the data on the secondary ephemeral disk which you may have used (probably on */dev/vdb*).
 Then, go to *Dashboard > Compute > Instances* and find the instance you want to terminate in the list.
-On the right-hand side drop-box next to the instance, select *Terminate instance*.
+In the right-hand side drop-box next to the instance, select *Terminate instance*.

 {% BgBox important %}
 You must *detach* any Volumes from your instance before terminating it --- There may be problems if you terminate an Instance while it has Volumes attached.
 Recovering your volume requires the NeCTAR technical staff to manually patch a database.